 Tropical cyclones (i.e., hurricanes and other tropical storms) can occur at any time in the Central Pacific region, but especially from June to November.
 The Hawaiian Islands are susceptible to such tropical storms, with several hurricanes such as Iniki (1992) Iwa (1982) having caused major damage.

 Even when there is no imminent threat, the Hawaii Department of Health (DOH) advises residents of Hawaii to have emergency kits containing food, water, medicine, and other important items that will last at least two weeks, as well as make emergency plans (see “What Can I Do?” below).
 These emergency kits will also help sustain families in case of other natural disasters or emergencies that may lead to a loss of utilities or other services.

 What should I do?

 Stay informed.
 Because hurricanes and other tropical storms regularly pose a risk to Hawaii, residents and visitors are encouraged to keep themselves informed about weather events and their potential impact on Hawaii, including location, whether they will bring strong winds and heavy rain, and when those effects will occur.
-Important information about the storm, including evacuation instructions (if necessary) will be sent out from official sources and their broadcast partners on the radio, television, and Internet.

 Hawaii Emergency Management Agency (HI-EMA) reminds everyone to have a reliable way to get information and stay informed.
 You can get the latest information at the HI-EMA website, by monitoring local news broadcasts on radio and television, and by signing up for local emergency notification systems at the following webpages: